Transport-layer buffering and message I/O.

 Non-blocking OS-level half-open probe (POSIX only).

 Returns true when the kernel has already observed a peer-side FIN/RST on this connection's underlying socket.
-Returns false when the socket is alive and idle, when there is pending data (which the next operation will handle), or when there is no transport handle to probe (e.g. mock connections, or after close).
+Returns false when the socket is alive and idle, when there is pending data (which the next operation will handle), when the probe hits transient kernel resource exhaustion (ENOMEM/ENOBUFS, which says nothing about peer state), or when there is no transport handle to probe (e.g. mock connections, or after close).

 A single recv(MSG_PEEK | MSG_DONTWAIT) syscall — no round trip.
 For TLS connections this still detects TCP-level FIN/RST, but not TLS-layer errors that haven't been read yet; use ping for that.